RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-11-01-newsletter.md

 - 9th & 10th December - [Software Design](https://rse.shef.ac.uk/training/fair4rs/#software-design): The way you write your code will have a massive impact on how easy it is to maintain.
 During this course we will learn how to create maintainable, readable and reusable code.

-The [FAIR<sup>2</sup> for Research Software Training Programme](https://rse.shef.ac.uk/training/fair4rs/) has been developed by the RSE, Data Analytics Service and Library teams and will be launched in October.
+The [FAIR<sup>2</sup> for Research Software Training Programme](https://rse.shef.ac.uk/training/fair4rs/) has been developed by the RSE, Data Analytics Service and Library teams and launched in October.
 The full syllabus is now live on [MyDevelopment](https://mydevelopment.csod.com/ui/lms-learning-details/app/curriculum/06573f55-12e4-44f1-be4c-fac5ea9d6851) (requires login).

 **Sheffield Bioinformatics Core**